Pupackted/Reporthink_Template_Editor/README.md

-# Template editor projject for my Thesis
+# Template editor project for my Thesis

 > ⚠️ **Heads up!**
 > This project is still a **WIP (Work In Progress)** — so expect some rough edges and random bugs creeping around 👀🐛